sharifpour/browser-use-node/README.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](./CONTRIBUTING.md) for details on how to get started and our development process.
 By participating in this project, you agree to abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).

+## Security

+We take security seriously.
+If you discover a security vulnerability, please follow our [Security Policy](./SECURITY.md) for responsible disclosure.